mohwa/emnida/README.md

 isEqual(set1, set3); // false
 ```

-## isEqualAtStringFunction or isEqualAtStringSymbol API
+## isEqualAtStringFunction or isEqualAtStringSymbol

-Below code will be evaluated to a `false` by the javascript mechanism, but you may will be able to turn to a true via use those `apis` to use.
+Below code will be evaluated to a `false` by the javascript mechanism, but you may will be able to turn to a `true` via use these features to use.

 ```javascript
 import { isEqual, isEqualAtStringFunction, isEqualAtStringSymbol } from 'emnida';